Professor of Economics

 Philip Leverhulme Prize 2016

-Professor Manova has received the EEA Yrjö Jahnsson Award, the Philip Leverhulme Prize in Economics, a 5-year €2.4M Advanced Grant and a 5-year €1.5M Consolidator Grant from the European Research Council, a 3-year ₤750K ESRC Governance After Brexit Grant, and the Excellence Award in Global Economic Affairs from the Kiel Institute for World Economy.
+Professor Manova has received the EEA Yrjö Jahnsson Award, the Philip Leverhulme Prize in Economics, a 5-year €2.4M ERC/UKRI Advanced Grant, a 5-year €1.5M ERC Consolidator Grant, a 3-year ₤750K ESRC Grant, and the Excellence Award in Global Economic Affairs from the Kiel Institute for World Economy.
 She has been recognized with a Kenen Fellowship at Princeton and a Hoover National Fellowship at Stanford.

-Professor Manova's research explores three themes in international economics: (i) global value chains and firm production networks; (ii) firm productivity, innovation, and management practices; and (iii) financial frictions in international trade and investment.
-Her work has been published in leading academic journals and policy forums such as Quarterly Journal of Economics, Journal of Political Economy, Review of Economic Studies, Review of Economics and Statistics, Journal of International Economics, and VoxEU.
-She frequently speaks at both academic conferences and policy events at international organizations and central banks.
-She has expertise on Europe, China, and the Americas, and delivers training courses at universities and government institutions in Europe and Asia.
+Professor Manova's research explores four themes in international economics: (i) global production networks and multinational activity; (ii) firm management and innovation; (iii) trade policy and disintegration; and (iv) financial frictions in trade and FDI.
+Her work has been published in leading academic journals and policy forums such as QJE, JPE, REStud, REStat, JIE, and VoxEU.
+She frequently speaks at academic conferences and policy events.
+She has expertise on Europe, China, and the Americas, and delivers training courses at universities and government institutions.